NDCLab/template-tool/CONTRIBUTING.md

 :point_right: Keep the "Roadmap" text above but update the link to the `readme` for your repo.
 And, of course, delete this note before publishing the contributing file.

 ## Directory Structure
+:point_right: Update this section as appropriate for your repo, then delete this note before publishing.

 ```yml
 project-name
 ├── run.py